 The ARPS system is used for the analysis and prediction of convective storms in this study.
 For the radar data, radial velocity is directly assimilated using the ARPS 3DVAR (Gao et al. 2004).
 The direct variational analysis of reflectivity in a 3DVAR framework is difficult because reflectivity is the function of several precipitation hydrometeors, and 3DVAR itself does not know how to properly attribute observed reflectivity among hydrometeor species.
-Gao and Stensrud (2012) partially address this problem by restricting ice (rainwater) hydrometeors to above (below) the frozen level within the reflectivity formula which is only an approximation.
-The method does not allow for the direct estimation of temperature, moisture and cloud species either.
-Thus, a semi-empirical complex cloud analysis is desirable and within the ARPS 3DVAR framework is used as an additional step after the 3DVAR analysis of radial velocity and other observations.
+Gao and Stensrud (2012) partially address this problem by restricting ice (rainwater) hydrometeors to above (below) the frozen level within the reflectivity formula, which is only an approximation.
+The method does not allow for the direct estimation of temperature, moisture, and cloud species either.
+Thus, a semiempirical complex cloud analysis is desirable and within the ARPS 3DVAR framework, it is used as an additional step after the 3DVAR analysis of radial velocity and other observations.
 The 3DVAR analysis effectively provides a background for the cloud analysis.
-The dominant precipitation type (rain, snow, freezing rain or hail) is identified according to the background states and observed reflectivity before applying reflectivity formula to retrieve mixing ratios at each grid point.
+The dominant precipitation type (rain, snow, freezing rain, or hail) is identified according to the background states and observed reflectivity before applying reflectivity formulas to retrieve mixing ratios at each grid point.

-A brief description of the procedure diagnosing the precipitation types within the ARPS cloud analysis is given here: Precipitate begins as snow if the echo top is above the 0 °C level; it is otherwise classified as rain.
+A brief description of the procedure diagnosing the precipitation types within the ARPS cloud analysis is given here.
+Precipitate begins as snow if the echo top is above the 0°C level; it is otherwise classified as rain.
 The precipitation type is then identified from echo top down to the bottom of each vertical grid column.
 If the ambient wet-bulb temperature is larger than 1.3°C, precipitate melts into rain.
-If the precipitate once again falls into an air layer colder than 0 °C, it turns into freezing rain.
+If the precipitate once again falls into an air layer colder than 0°C, it turns into freezing rain.
 A simple threshold of reflectivity above 45 dBZ is used to diagnose hail.
 More details can be found in Albers et al. (1996).
 To include graupel in this procedure, an approach similar to the simplified HID diagram of Lerach et al. (2010) is adopted in our study.
 The original ARPS cloud analysis is done first.
-After then, graupel is identified at a grid point when one of the following criteria is met: a) the precipitation type is pre-identified as snow, the reflectivity is between 32 and 41 dBZ and the ambient temperature is below 0 °C; b) the precipitation type is pre-identified as freezing rain, the reflectivity is between 41 and 54 dBZ and the ambient temperature is below 0 °C; c) the precipitation type is pre-identified as hail, the reflectivity is between 41 and 54 dBZ and the ambient temperature is below 0 °C. Accordingly, the reflectivity threshold to be used to identify hail is now set to 54 dBZ instead of 45 dBZ.
-Wet and dry graupels are not distinguished and are assumed dry within the reflectivity formula following Milbrandt and Yau (2005a, b).
-The reflectivity formula for graupel in SMO is assumed to be the same as that for hail as shown in Table 1, but with different particle densities (913 kg $m^{-3}$ for hail and 400 kg $m^{-3}$ for graupel).
+After then, graupel is identified at a grid point when one of the following criteria is met: (i) the precipitation type is preidentified as snow, the reflectivity is between 32 and 41 dBZ, and the ambient temperature is below 0°C; (ii) the precipitation type is preidentified as freezing rain, the reflectivity is between 41 and $54 \, \mathrm{dB}Z$, and the ambient temperature is below 0°C; or (iii) the precipitation type is preidentified as hail, the reflectivity is between 41 and 54 dBZ, and the ambient temperature is below 0°C. Accordingly, the reflectivity threshold to be used to identify hail is now set to 54 dBZ instead of 45 dBZ.
+Wet and dry graupels are not distinguished and are assumed dry within the reflectivity formula following Milbrandt and Yau (2005a,b).
+The reflectivity formula for graupel in SMO is assumed to be the same as that for hail as shown in Table 1, but with different particle densities $(913 \,\mathrm{kg}\,\mathrm{m}^{-3} \,\mathrm{for\ hail\ and}\,400 \,\mathrm{kg}\,\mathrm{m}^{-3}$ for graupel).
 Only one dominant type of hydrometeor is analyzed at any one model grid point, which is a limitation of the cloud analysis scheme.
-The model usually goes through a short period of adjustment during the forecast.
-To be able to analyze co-existing species, more information is needed, either from observations or from a numerical model or both.
-For example, when an ensemble Kalman filter is used, multiple species can be analyzed making use of cross-covariance information derived from the background ensemble (Tong and Xue 2005).
+The model usually goes through a short period of adjustment